Philip1806/blublog/README.md

 7. Admin
 - BAN option.
 You can ban users from the blog or from commenting.
 - Very basic settings page for now.
 - Very basic menu options.
-You can make link or dropdown.
+You can make links and dropdowns.
 - Logs.
 They are Errors, Alerts, Info, Visits and Bots visits.
-- Maintenance mode.*
+- Maintenance mode.

+## Design Customization
+Creating your own desing/theme for BLUblog is easy.
+Look at the documentation. (still not made) Basically, you put your theme files (blade.php) in here: \resources\views\vendor\blublog\your_theme_name and from setting page change theme field from "blublog" to "your_theme_name".
+Default theme is in \resources\views\vendor\blublog\blublog.
+You can edit it.

+## Package Support
+I'm using it for my projects, so it's gonna be updated (probably not very often).
+If you decide to use it and find problems/bugs or you want some new functionality, add new issue on github.

 ## License